janbrouwer/rubyzip/README.md

 end
 ```

-#### Notice about ::Zip::InputStream
+#### Notice about ::BimTools::Zip::InputStream

-`::Zip::InputStream` usable for fast reading zip file content because it not read Central directory.
+`::BimTools::Zip::InputStream` usable for fast reading zip file content because it not read Central directory.

 But there is one exception when it is not working - General Purpose Flag Bit 3.

 > If bit 3 (0x08) of the general-purpose flags field is set, then the CRC-32 and file sizes are not known when the header is written.
 The fields in the local header are filled with zero, and the CRC-32 and size are appended in a 12-byte structure (optionally preceded by a 4-byte signature) immediately after the compressed data

-If `::Zip::InputStream` finds such entry in the zip archive it will raise an exception.
+If `::BimTools::Zip::InputStream` finds such entry in the zip archive it will raise an exception.

 ### Password Protection (Experimental)